AnthonyPAlicea/anthonyalicea/blog/cascade-methodology.md

 ## A Reality Check...
 LLMs are statistical probability machines.
 AI-generated code may have edge case bugs, performance problems, security issues, regressions, and more.

 Code needs to be verified before being deployed.
-But verification is nuanced, so before we can describe the next step we need to pause and talk about Entropy Tolerance, Verification Gates, and scope.
+But verification is nuanced, so before we can describe the next step we need to pause and talk about Entropy Tolerance and Verification Gates.

 <div class="svg-holder">
 <svg id="Layer_2" data-name="Layer 2" xmlns="http://www.w3.org/2000/svg" viewBox="0 0 308.92 257.4"><defs><style>.strnr-cls-1 {fill: #ffffff;}</style></defs>